Asset Libraries

 Filter assets

-You can decide whether to show all asset types or only one (components, graphics, colors or typographies).
+You can decide whether to show all asset types or only one of your choice (components, colors or typographies).

 Multiselect assets